Experts

 • Served in both the Obama and Clinton administrations, including as deputy assistant to the president for national security affairs

-• Director, Ripples of Hope Project
+• Former director, Ripples of Hope Project

 • Former deputy envoy and chief of staff for the Office of the Special Envoy for Middle East Peace, U.S. Department of State